zaphosting/docs/docs/dedicated-linux-wordpress.md

 ## Conclusion

-Congratulations, you have successfully installed and configured Plesk!
+Congratulations, you have successfully installed and configured WordPress!
 As the next step, we **highly recommend** setting up a domain and **SSL certificate** to ensure that data is transmitted securely and make the WordPress panel easier to access.
 Please view our [Certbot guide](vserver-linux-certbot.md#webroot-plugin) with a focus on the **Apache Plugin** and follow the interactive setup to quickly and easily setup a certificate for your chosen domain.

 For future reading and further setup, we highly recommend having a browse through our [WordPress Plugins](webspace-wordpress-plugins.md) and [WordPress Elementor](webspace-wordpress-elementor.md) guides which explore the process of installing plugins and using a popular user-friendly page builder named Elementor.